Skip to content

 Low FODMAP Dairy & Alternatives

-Lactose is the problematic FODMAP in dairy.
-Many dairy products are naturally low in lactose, and lactose-free alternatives are widely available.
+Dairy confuses everyone, so here’s the simple truth: lactose is the only problematic FODMAP in dairy.
+Many dairy products are naturally low in lactose, and lactose-free alternatives let you keep enjoying milk, yogurt, and ice cream.

 Low Lactose Dairy